What are the responsibilities and job description for the Administrative Assistant 2 position at NYS Office of Temporary & Disability Assistance?

 - Certification (e.g., IAAP Certified Administrative Professional), diploma, or associate’s degree in office administration, secretarial science, administrative assistance, paralegal, business technology, or office technology substitutes for two years of experience.

 A full-time, non-competitive appointment will be made.
-Hours for this position are 9:00am to 5:00pm.
-A background check of the selected candidate will be required.
 If certified by Civil Service, mandatory reemployment list candidates must be considered first for appointment to this title.
 Candidates must be legally authorized to work in the United States.

 Your resume must indicate how you meet the minimum qualifications for this position.
 Non-specific submissions may be disqualified from further consideration if the information you provide does not meet the minimum qualifications.

 NYS OTDA seeks to promote a diverse workforce that is a representation of the various cultures, voices, backgrounds, ideas, and talents of the citizens and communities that we serve.
-We actively solicit and encourage applications from Black, Indigenous, and People of Color (“BIPOC”); LGBTQIA individuals; women; people with disabilities; and military veterans.
+In alignment with New York State’s Executive Orders 187 and 31, OTDA is committed to advancing diversity, equity, inclusion, and accessibility by fostering an inclusive workplace.

 Salary : $59,808 - $74,695